A Derelict Chorale Commissions

 A Derelict Chorale – Remixed & Remade

 MSL Digital recently commissioned three creatives in response to Chris’s work – Rebecca Child, Mary Hooper and Juliet Russell.
-Their works feature as a contribution to Coastal Currents 2020 and can be found on the Smart Heritage Map, and on social media.
+Their works featured as a contribution to Coastal Currents 2020 and can be found on the Smart Heritage Map.

 Rebecca Child is a prop and puppet maker.
 She has worked in theatre, film and live performance with a focus on community arts and outdoor events.
 In response to Chris’s songs Rebecca made a stop motion animation called ‘Sliding Light‘.